The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 So you want to build a client-centered law practice.
 What does that look like?

-At the heart of it, being client-centered is about being empathetic towards your clients and their needs.
-Making small tweaks in this area can help your firm stand out, and can make your day-to-day easier too.
+At the heart of it, being client-centered is about being deeply empathetic towards your clients and their needs.
+Making small tweaks that show you truly understand what your clients are going through and what they’re looking for can help your firm stand out, and can make your day-to-day easier too.
 Below are a few concrete tips for building a client-centered law firm.

 It’s important to innovate and make changes in your practice, but each time you do, ask yourself, “what will this mean for my client?”